-44 Terms of office for Chairman and non-executive directors As per paragraph 28.
-For subsequent appointments/re-appointments the Council of Governors will take account of guidance.
+44 Terms of office for Chairman and non- executive directors As per paragraph 28.
+For subsequent appointments/re- appointments the Council of Governors will take account of guidance.
 This is currently terms of 3 years.
-Any term beyond 6 years (2 three-year terms) should be subject to rigorous review and terms thereafter could be subject to annual re-appointment.
-'The board of directors should ensure planned and progressive refreshing of the board.'
-Monitor's NHS Foundation Trust Code of Governance 2010.
-Serving longer than these two terms could be a determinant as to whether the non-executive director is still independent.
+Any term beyond 6 years (2 three-year terms) should be subject to rigorous review and terms thereafter could be subject to annual re-appointment. ensure planned and progressive refreshing of the board.'
+Monitor's NHS Foundation Trust Code of Serving longer than these two terms could be a determinant as to whether the non- executive director is still independent.
 59 Appointment of the Auditor The auditor (external) will be appointed by the Council of Governors after a process of competition overseen by the Audit Committee of the Board of Directors.
-Current best practice is for a 3-
+Current best practice is for a 3- 5 year appointment.